Alluxio/alluxio/docs/en/Time-To-Live.md

 `action`        the action to take when duration has elapsed. `FREE` will cause the file to be
                 evicted from Alluxio storage, regardless of the pin status. `DELETE` will cause the file to be deleted from the Alluxio namespace and under store.
+                NOTE: `DELETE` is the default for certain commands and will cause the file to be permanently removed.
 ```

 ### Command Line Usage